SABrereton/GCN_Port--ReMined--Type_A/README.md

 ### About GCN Port: ReMined - Type A

-GCN Port: ReMined - Type A is intended to be ports of the Microsoft Minesweeper clone "ReMned with minimal changes.
+GCN Port: ReMined - Type A is intended to be ports of the Microsoft Minesweeper clone "ReMned" with minimal changes.

 GCN Port: Remined - Type A is developed by Stuart Antony Brereton and the Great Collective Nobody.